OuhscBbmc/data-science-practices-1/ch-coding.md

 ### Recoding {#coding-simplify-recoding}

 Almost every project recodes many variables.
 Choose the simplest function possible.
-The functions at the top are much easier to read and harder to mess up.
+The functions at the top are easier to read and harder to mess up than the functions below it

 1. **Leverage existing booleans:** Suppose you have the logical variable `gender_male` (which can be only `TRUE`, `FALSE`, or `NA`).
 Writing `gender_male == TRUE` or `gender_male == FALSE` will evaluate to a boolean --that's unnecessary because `gender_male` is already a boolean.